Shatur/neovim-cmake/README.md

   "args": {"target_name": ["arg1", "arg2"]}, // A dictionary with target names and their arguments specified as an array.
   "current_target": "target_name", // Current target name.
   "build_type": "Debug", // Current build type, can be Debug, Release, RelWithDebInfo or MinSizeRel.
-  "run_dir": "build/my_folder" // Default working directory for targets.
+  "run_dir": "build/my_folder", // Default working directory for targets.
 Can be absolute or relative to the current Neovim working directory.
 By default is missing, in this case current target directory will be used.
+  "dap_configuration": "cppdbg_vscode" // A string specifying a specific dap configuration to use for this project.
+If absent then the `dap_configuration` from `require('cmake').setup` will be used, which is the default behaviour.
 }
 ```